Ralo93/streamlit_practical/README.md

 This is perfect for those who want to go beyond static notebooks and bring their ML work to life in a way that others can easily use and understand.

+## Agenda
+- Short introduction of Streamlit
+- First examples (streamlit hello)
+- Step by step follow the tasks in 2410_streamlit_pracitcal.ipynb

 ## Features

 - **Easy Setup**: Learn how to set up Streamlit in just a few steps.